Demiplume/Demiplume/README.md

 #### Hey!

-Im a C#/Python developper interested in web development, scripting, coding standards and QA.
+Im a C#/Python developer interested in web development, scripting, coding standards and QA.

 Feel free to reach out to me!